 - In v1, webhook notifications were only sent once—regardless of whether or not your server responded to the request from Dwolla.

-- In v2, if your server doesn’t acknowledge the webhook request from Dwolla with a 2xx level status code, then the request will be retried on an exponential backoff schedule.
+- In the Access API, if your server doesn’t acknowledge the webhook request from Dwolla with a 2xx level status code, then the request will be retried on an exponential backoff schedule.
 Reference the API docs for more information on acknowledgement and retries.

 - Authenticating webhooks - To ensure that the requests are coming from a valid source, Dwolla signs webhook requests so that you can verify that any requests you receive are generated by Dwolla and not someone pretending to be Dwolla.

 - Webhook requests in v1 included a X-Dwolla-Signature header, which is an SHA-1 HMAC hash of the request body salted using the consumer application secret.

 - In the Access API, a X-Request-Signature-Sha-256 header is included which is a SHA256 HMAC hash of the request body with the key being your webhook secret.
 Reference our webhooks guide for more information on validating webhook requests.

 Transactions - How transactions work

 - In v1, when a payment is sent, two or more transactions are created.
 At least one is created to credit the recipient’s account, and another one to debit the sender’s account.
 As a simple example, let’s say Bob sends $5 to Alice from his account balance.
 From this action, two Transactions are created: Transaction 512010: credits Alice’s account with $5.
 Transaction 512011: deducts $5 from Bob’s account.
 It’s important to keep in mind that when Bob looks at this payment, he will see the credit transaction’s ID: 512010.
 This is called the Sender’s Transaction ID.
 Similarly, when Alice looks up this payment, she will see a different transaction of ID 512011, which we call the Recipient’s Transaction ID.